 Carefully snip off the ring – Use a small sharp scissors or a sharp knife – just be careful not to cut yourself.

-In addition to the plastic ring to make your Barbie headband, you will need a GLUE GUN.
+In addition to the plastic ring to make your Barbie headband, you will need a GLUE GUN or E600 glue.

 Gather your fun glittery decorations!

 You can use sequins (loose or on a string), rhinestones, plastic pearl lengths, ribbons, or buttons.
 Really and all kinds of trim are great to make a Barbie headband.
 You can use almost anything!
 I found discounted Christmas trims and decorations that worked well.
 Be creative.

 Simply glue the trim along the plastic ring to make a Barbie headband.

 Yes, that’s all there is!
 Could this be any easier?
 The hardest part will be picking the trim!

 I love these dresses from Amazon and use them all the time for my “girls”.
 The prices at Amazon change constantly.
 Last year I was able to get gowns for about $1 each.
 The prices are definitely more now – but this lot comes with the shoes!
 These gowns from Dollar Tree are a little cheaper, no shoes (you might have your own).
 You can have them shipped to your local store to save on shipping costs.